 4 Part Recipe to Survive Climate Change with Grace

 First, some context.
-Inspired by the recent IPCC climate report that was released just hours ago from Incheon (stop right now and read it if you haven’t yet) I have decided to publish this.
-It was first drafted after three months of living with constant threat of my home being covered in lava, which is not a climate related disaster but a natural disaster nonetheless, and that is how the great Climate Change will be felt – as a series of natural disasters, becoming unrelenting.
-There are many physical solutions we can use to correct the imbalance, and those can be found featured on this website and in the movie Dirt Rich, released just yesterday.
+Inspired by the recent and dire IPCC climate report from Incheon that was released, I have decided to publish this.
+It was first drafted after three months of living under constant threat of my home being covered in lava, and watching as my community and landscape was forever changed.
+It has been shaped by nearly 20 years of working towards environmental solutions to Climate Change, solutions that can heal the physical symptoms of our big problem.
+The lava flow was not a climate related disaster but a natural disaster nonetheless, and that is how the great Climate Change will be felt – as a series of natural disasters, becoming unrelenting.
+There are many physical solutions we can use to correct the imbalance, and those can be found on this website.
 But here is a thought piece, a few things I have found to be most important in surviving climate change with grace.

 Love.
 Fear cannot provide lasting inspiration, love can.
-Love of what we have and what we desire are more powerful than fear of what we don’t.
-A beach you love, a child you love, fight for that.
+Love of what we have or what we desire, is more powerful than fear of what we don’t.
+A beach you love, a child you love, their future, fight for that.

 Tolerance.
-Ruined infrastructure, rising seas, and failing crops will force many of us to move.
+Ruined infrastructure, rising seas, and failing crops will force many of us to find refuge elsewhere.
 We’ll be increasingly forced to share space with people that look different, that smell different, that speak different, and treat each other different.
 Tolerance makes this more comfortable to manage, helps to avoid conflict, and leaves the door open for new discoveries.

 Non-attachment.
 Loss can be devastating.
 Increasingly we will lose the places we revere, people we love, our material possessions, and patterns of life.
 Learning to let go of the world and more fully embrace the moment can allow us to take the changes more gracefully.